End30484/end30484/README.md

 ## Hi there 👋
-selam burda bütün github tooları var istediniz kadar hack yapmak için sizin için ürettüm iyi hackler
+selam burda bütün github tooları var istediniz kadar hack yapmak için sizin için ürettim iyi hackler

 <!--
 **End30484/end30484** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.